apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 {% endhighlight %}

 #### Header, footer and page numbers
-`\thispagestyle{empty}` sets the LaTeX style to a blank page with no automatic header, footer, or page numbering.
+`\thispagestyle{empty}` sets up a blank page with no automatic header, footer, or page numbering.

-The next command `\thispageof` writes the page number and the total number of pages in the top left of the page body.
+The command `\thispageof` generates text showing the page number and the total number of pages.
-The `\thispageof` command is defined by
+This will appear in the top left of the title page.
 ```tex
 \usepackage{lastpage}
 \newcommand{\thispageof}{Page~\thepage~of~\pageref*{LastPage}}